uktrade/stream-read-ods/README.md

       - **UnzipError**

         The ODS file does not appear to be a valid ZIP file.
-More detail is in the `__cause__` member of the raised exception.
+More detail is in the `__cause__` member of the raised exception, which is an exception that derives from [`UnzipValueError` in stream-unzip](https://github.com/uktrade/stream-unzip#exception-hierarchy).

       - **MissingMIMETypeError**